 Carbon Dioxide and Baby Sleeping Face Down

 Currently, the AAP recommends a firm crib mattress with a tight-fitting sheet.
-However, the firm mattress with tight-fitting sheet has been shown posing a high risk of rebreathing of carbon dioxide.
-In fact, according to a 2000 study published in Pediatrics, the findings reveal firm mattresses can pose a high risk of rebreathing when infants sleep prone.6 Further, these findings may be of relevance to recent studies showing that unaccustomed prone sleepers, i.e., infants who typically sleep supine but are inadvertently placed or roll prone, have an increased risk of SIDS.
+However, the firm mattress with tight-fitting sheet shows posing a high risk of rebreathing of carbon dioxide.
+In fact, according to a 2000 study published in Pediatrics, the findings reveal firm mattresses pose a high risk of rebreathing while infants sleep prone.6 Further, these findings may be of relevance to recent studies showing that unaccustomed prone sleepers, i.e., infants who typically sleep supine but are inadvertently placed or roll prone, have an increased risk of SIDS.
 For example, these studies show from 43% to 71% of SIDS victims, unaccustomed to prone sleep, were discovered in the face-straight-down position.”
 5

 Carbon Dioxide Rebreathing and SIDS

-Rebreathing is when an infant lies face-down or near-face-down on his stomach and air is trapped around the baby’s nose or mouth.
+Rebreathing is caused by an infant lying face-down or near-face-down on his stomach and air is trapped around the baby’s nose or mouth.
 Consequently, this trapped exhaled air causes the baby to breathe more carbon dioxide than oxygen.
 Specifically, if the baby does not wake up or respond appropriately, it leads to death.7

-Based on multiple peer-reviewed studies, SIDS experts agree, infants sleeping on their tummy on fiberfill crib mattresses, quilted surfaces, soft surfaces, pillow-like surfaces, vinyl pads, mattresses filled with tea tree bark and other natural fibers, and even surfaces that claim to be breathable, show increased risk of rebreathing of carbon dioxide.
+Based on multiple peer-reviewed studies, SIDS experts agree, infants sleeping on the following surfaces show increased risk of rebreathing of carbon dioxide.

 Developed by People with Real Knowledge – Our Story!

-SafeSleep ® is the safest crib mattress and only crib mattress with no fibre fill or core.
-We designed our breathable crib mattress to have a hollow center, side openings and a firm, air-permeable topper to create an oxygen-rich environment, even if an infant is face down all night.
-We also made our crib mattress recyclable, non-toxic, completely washable and super comfortable to remove the use of crib mattress sheets.
+SafeSleep® breathable crib mattress is the safest crib mattress because it has no fiberfill or core to trap carbon dioxide.
+We designed the SafeSleep® breathable crib mattress with a hollow center, side openings and a firm, air-permeable topper.
+This revolutionary design creates an oxygen-rich environment, even when an infant is face down all night.
+The SafeSleep® breathable crib mattress is made from recyclable, non-toxic, and eco friendly materials.
+The SafeSleep® breathable crib mattress completely washable and super comfortable.
+As an added safety feature, we removed the use of crib mattress sheets.

 Scientific Data on Air-Permeable Crib Mattresses

-Scientific evidence shows that some air permeable mattresses have a “significant” reduced risk of rebreathing of carbon dioxide.9,10 For instance, the SafeSleep® Breathe-Through Crib Mattress has been tested for carbon dioxide retention and has a tenfold decrease in carbon dioxide retention compared to a fiberfill mattress with a tight-fitting sheet.
-For example, it takes 120 seconds for carbon dioxide to dissipate on a firm crib mattress with a tight sheet.
-However, it takes less than 1/2 a second for it to dissipate on the SafeSleep® Crib Mattress.10
+Scientific evidence shows some air permeable mattresses have a “significantly” reduced risk of rebreathing of carbon dioxide.9,10 For instance, the SafeSleep® Breathable Crib Mattress has been tested for carbon dioxide retention and has a tenfold decrease in carbon dioxide retention compared to a fiberfill mattress with a tight-fitting sheet.
+For example, it takes 120 seconds for carbon dioxide to dissipate from a firm crib mattress with a tight sheet.
+However, it takes less than .5 (1/2 a second) for it to dissipate from the SafeSleep® Crib Mattress.10

-In conclusion, an infant takes a breath 40-60 times per minute or every 1-2 seconds, which means the carbon dioxide (poisonous gases) on the SafeSleep® Breathe-Through mattress disappears before the infant takes his next breath of air – even if their face is straight down.
+In conclusion, an infant takes a breath 40-60 times per minute or every 1-2 seconds, meaning carbon dioxide (poisonous gases) on the SafeSleep® Breathable crib mattress disappears before the infant takes his next breath of air – even if their face is straight down.